zfdang/chinese-lunar-calendar-for-mac/README.md

 # Chinese Lunar Calendar for Mac
-This is a MenuExtra bundle which shows a simple chinese lunar calendar.
+This is a MenuExtra app which shows a simple chinese lunar calendar.

 You can use CMD+Drag to move the location of this item.